Why Your WordPress Site Needs a Staging Environment

-What a Staging Environment Should Contain
+What Makes a WordPress Staging Environment Functional

-Creating a Staging Environment on a Budget
+Building a Staging Environment Without Breaking Your Budget

-# Clone production files to staging server
+# Copy production files to staging server

 rsync -avz --exclude='wp-content/cache/*' \